nixn/pdns-etcd3/doc/ETCD-structure.md

 During the development of first stable release (`1` or `1.0`) the `<major>` number is `0`, the minor number starts with `1` and acts as the major number regarding changes.
-Therefore there may be another minor number (usually called *patch*), so that a development data version could be `0.3.2`.
+Therefore, there may be another minor number (usually called *patch*), so that a development data version could be `0.3.2`.

 The program ignores all versioned entries, which are either of a different major version